iamnasirudeen/config.tiny/README.md

 The Config folder has to be in the root directory of your project as config uses the nodejs **process.cwd()** API to locate the root directory of the config folder.

-config.tiny doesnt really support nested objects for now.
-Nested objects is one feature i would be adding later on.
-But it has support for a single nested object.
+`config.tiny` doesnt really support nested objects a future version would have this feature supported.

 e.g